Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 Note:

-VA Smalltalk 32-bit requires 32-bit OpenSSL libraries.
-VA Smalltalk 64-bit requires 64-bit OpenSSL libraries.
+VAST / VA Smalltalk 32-bit requires 32-bit OpenSSL libraries.
+VAST / VA Smalltalk 64-bit requires 64-bit OpenSSL libraries.

-Download the latest zip distribution for i386 (32-bit libraries).
+Download the latest zip distribution for OpenSSLon Windows (64-bit libraries).

-Unzip the downloaded file and copy libeay32.dll and ssleay32.dll to VA Smalltalk's Binary Directory.
+• Unzip the downloaded file and copy libcrypto-3-x64.dll and libssl-3-x64.dll to VAST’s Binary Directory.

 Linux